Spider-Girl: Maka Akana

 The second volume of Spider-Boy introduces a new incarnation of Spider-Girl who is the supervillain minion of Bullseye.
 She accompanies him in ambushing Spider-Boy and Daredevil on top of the Daily Bugle to reclaim the trophy.
 As Spider-Boy is surprised that Spider-Girl knows his true identity and claims that she is like this because of him, Spider-Girl webs up Spider-Boy and Daredevil with her barbed webbing as she and Bullseye escape with the Golden Fang Trophy.
 Daredevil and Spider-Boy follow them to Madripoor.

 In a flashback to three years ago in Kawainui Falls, Hawaii, Spider-Girl's history as a Hawaiian girl named Makawalu "Maka" Akana is explored.
 After diving off a cliff, she was approached by Bullseye who recognized her talents and took her as his protégé.
 In the present, Makawalu and Bullseye are en-route on an unmarked airplane to Madripoor.
 They arrive at the sight of the Challenge of the Jade Dragon overseen by the Gaping Maw and present the Golden Fang Trophy as their entry into the tournament.
-Bullseye tells Spider-Girl about some of the competitors which consist of Bengal, an Iron Fist user, the Sisters of Stone, the Perfect Golden Duo, and El Gigante and La Mota.
 Bullseye and Spider-Girl are surprised to learn that Daredevil and Spider-Boy have entered the Challenge of the Jade Dragon as the latest competitors.

-Spider-Girl and Bullseye watch Spider-Boy and Daredevil's fight with El Gigante and La Mota.
-Then they face off against the Perfect Golden Duo.
-Spider-Girl and Bulleye come out as the victors.
-Spider-Girl later catches up with Spider-Boy after the match.
-He then recalls that "Spider-Girl" is actually Funhouse, a supervillain with the ability to duplicate the superpowers of anyone she makes eye contact with.
-Years prior, Bullseye dispatched Funhouse to attack Spider-Boy and Ms. Marvel at the time when they were after Stegron.
-After copying the abilities of Ms. Marvel and Stegron, Funhouse copied Spider-Boy's powers, but lost control of them.
-Spider-Boy states to Funhouse that what happened that day was comparable to when Rogue copied the abilities of Ms. Marvel, offering to hook her up with Rogue and the X-Men when the tournament is over.
-Hulkette later appears telling them that they are needed back at the arena.
-Funhouse is told by Bullseye that the Sisters of Stone won their match.
-As Spider-Boy and Daredevil face off against Bengal and Tigris, Funhouse informs Bullseye that she has successfully gotten into Spider-Boy's head, and that she will destroy him when he least suspects it.